relvaner/actor4j-spec/Readme.md

 Fig. 2: Thread pool architecture of Actor4j [[1](#1)]

 In the standard thread pool architecture of Actor4j, four task-specific queues are provided for each thread, one for accepting messages from actors belonging to the same thread, one for accepting messages from actors of another thread, one for accepting messages from the server and a special prioritized one Queue to process internal directives.
 This procedure makes it possible to dispense with synchronization means, in particular when exchanging messages on the same thread, which significantly increases the performance.
-All queues are served equally, with the exception of the directive queue, so that the message processing of a queue is not blocked.
+All queues are served equally, with the exception of the directive queue, so that the message processing of a queue is not blocking.
 Another mechanism that was built in is two-level queues, one with synchronization means for external access (external thread access) and one for internal use on the same thread without synchronization means, this also contributes to better performance depending on the application.
 Necessary blocking operations must be outsourced to special `ResourceActors` to ensure that the system is ready to respond. `ResourceActors` run in their own thread pool [[1](#1)].

 # Use Cases #